-Set the Scheduling Algorithm

-QoS > Scheduling Algorithm
+Set the Scheduling Algorithm QoS > Scheduling Algorithm

 - 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on QoS and click on Scheduling Algorithm. - 3.
-Review the settings.
-Click Apply to save the settings. - Strict Priority The port transmits all packets out of higher priority queues before transmitting any from the lower priority queues. - WRR (Weighted RoundRobin) The port transmits a set number of packets from each queue, in a round robin fashion, so that each has a chance to transmit traffic.
+Click on QoS and click on Scheduling Algorithm.

+- Strict Priority The port transmits all packets out of higher priority queues before transmitting any from the lower priority queues. - WRR (Weighted RoundRobin) The port transmits a set number of packets from each queue, in a round robin fashion, so that each has a chance to transmit traffic.
-5. Select the Config you would like to save the settings to, then click Save Settings to Flash.

-Note: This step saves all configuration changes to the NV-RAM to ensure that if the switch is rebooted or power cycled, the configuration changes will still be applied.
+Scheduling Algorithm Scheduling Algorithm Strict Priority 4.
+At the bottom of the left hand pa anel, click Save .
+5. Select the Config you would like Flash. to save the settings to, then click Save Settings to , ,,, ion changes to the NV-RAM to ensure that if the switch is rebooted or power cycled, the configuration changes will still be applied.
+Save Settings to Flash

+Save Settings to Flash

+Config File: Config 1 Startup-Config

+Note: The switch will stop responding while saving the current configuration to flash.

 Save Settings to Flash